ABob/y-dl-on-a-server/README.md

   * Get status updates of running downloads
   * automatically generated RSS feed to download/watch/hear your downloaded files over a podcast app (for this, I recommend AntennaPod)

+INSTALLATION:
 To use it, just copy all files/folders in a directory on your web server.
-You need youtube-dl and php5 to be installed on your server.
-Also, you have to grant write permissions or change ownership of the "/dls" subfolder so the webserver can write the downloaded files in there (for example with: "chown -R YOUR_WEBSERVER_USER:YOUR_WEBSERVER_USER dls").
+You need youtube-dl and php5 (php7 works propably too) to be installed on your server.
+Also, you have to grant write and read permissions or change ownership of the "dls" and "temp" subfolder so the webserver can write the downloaded files in there (for example with: "chown -R YOUR_WEBSERVER_USER:YOUR_WEBSERVER_USER dls").
 The project uses Twitters Bootstrap (and with it: JQuery) to create the website.
 They are included as files in the repository, but you can link CDN distributed files too, of course.
-It should work without them nevertheless.

 I have some additional features in mind that will probably be added in the near future, as well as an app for android devices (already in progress) for easier access/handling on smartphones.